 Trial date set for teenagers charged with murder at seaside resort

-Alexander Cashford, 49, was confirmed dead at the scene in Leysdown-on-Sea, on the Isle of Sheppey.
+Alexander Cashford, 49, was confirmed dead at the scene in Leysdown-on-Sea, on the Isle of Sheppey, on Sunday evening.

 A trial date has been set for three teenagers who are charged with the murder of a man at a seaside resort.